Arjun-C-S/quarkjs/README.md

 └─────────────────────────────────────┘
 ```

 The event loop is a **scheduler** owned by the Runtime Manager — not a pipeline stage scripts flow through.
-This distinction matters for correct deadlock analysis and lifecycle design.
+The dependency stack reads bottom-up: Engine → Bindings → Runtime APIs. `console.log` is a Runtime API implemented using the binding layer, not a standalone component.
+These distinctions matter for correct initialization order and deadlock analysis.

 For the full technical breakdown see [ARCHITECTURE.md](ARCHITECTURE.md).
 For the build plan see [ROADMAP.md](ROADMAP.md).